linode/docs/docs/quick-answers/linode-platform/tags-and-groups/index.md

 To tag a Volume at the time of its creation:

-1. In the Volume creation form, select the dropdown menu labeled **Tags**.
+1. In the **Create a Volume** form, select the dropdown menu labeled **Tags**.

 1. Select one or more tags from the menu.
-Or, type in a new tag and click the **Create "new-tag"** option that appears.
+To create a new tag, type in the desired tag name and click the **Create "new-tag"** option that appears.

     ![Tags field in the Volume creation form](tags-new-volume.png "Select the tag you would like to use from the 'Tags' dropdown menu, or type to create a new tag")